rihannas/Rihanna/readme.md

-# -ˏˋ Rihanna ˊˎ
+# -ˏˋ Rihana ˊˎ

 **`Digital Artisan (👩‍💻 Developer / 📸 Creator )`**

-I'm Rihanna (some know me as Shego).
+I'm Rihana (some know me as Shego).
 I'm an aspiring developer and creator.
 I enjoy exploring and trying new ideas. <br>

 . • ☆ . ° .• °: ° . ☆. • ☆ . ° .• °: ° . ☆